martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## HTTP-Layer Certificate Authentication

-This draft proposes bringing a request/response mechanism that is equivalent to the the TLS 1.3 CertificateRequest, Certificate, CertificateVerify and Finished messages into HTTP/2 frames, enabling certificate-based authentication of both clients and servers independent of TLS version.
+This draft defines HTTP/2 frames to carry the relevant certificate messages, enabling certificate-based authentication of both clients and servers independent of TLS version.
 This mechanism can be implemented at the HTTP layer without breaking the existing interface between HTTP and applications above it.

-This could be done in a naive manner by replicating the messages as HTTP/2 frames on each stream.
+This could be done in a naive manner by replicating the TLS messages as HTTP/2 frames on each stream.
 However, this would create needless redundancy between streams and require frequent expensive signing operations.
-Instead, this draft lifts the bulky portions of each message into frames on stream zero and permits the on-stream frames to incorporate them by reference as needed.
+Instead, TLS Exported Authenticators [I-D.sullivan-tls-exported-authenticators] are exchanged on stream zero and the on-stream frames incorporate them by reference as needed.

+TLS Exported Authenticators are structured messages that can be exported by either party of a TLS connection and validated by the other party.
+An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private key.
+Exported Authenticators use the message structures from section 4.4 of [I-D.ietf-tls-tls13], but different parameters.

+Each Authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
+The Handshake Context is identical for both parties of the TLS connection, while the Finished MAC Key is dependent on whether the Authenticator is created by the client or the server.

-Certificate chains, with proof-of-possession of the corresponding private key, can be supplied into a collection of available certificates.
+Successfully verified Authenticators result in certificate chains, with verified possession of the corresponding private key, which can be supplied into a collection of available certificates.
 Likewise, descriptions of desired certificates can be supplied into these collections.
 These pre-supplied elements are then available for automatic use (in some situations) or for reference by individual streams.

 {{discovery}} describes how the feature is employed, defining means to